 Are you suffering from Peripheral Neuropathy?
 Peripheral Neuropathy occurs when there is damage to the peripheral nerves that travel to your arms and legs.
 When the nerves become damaged, they stop functioning in the way they are supposed to, which can cause issues.
 People who suffer from Peripheral Neuropathy tend to experience little-to-no sensation in their toes and fingers, which results in issues with function and movement in the affected body parts.

 While there are several conditions that can cause Peripheral Neuropathy, the most common one is diabetes.
 In fact, according to the American Diabetes Association, “60 to 70 percent of people with diabetes will develop neuropathy within their lifetime.”
 Fortunately, Peripheral Neuropathy can be treated through our specialized physical therapy services at OSR Physical Therapy.
-For more information, contact our Anthem, Phoenix, Peoria, Gilbert, Scottsdale, Sun City, Glendale & Desert Ridge, AZ Centers physical therapy office today.
+For more information, request an appointment with one of our dedicated Anthem, Phoenix, Peoria, Gilbert, Scottsdale, Sun City, Moon Valley, & Glendale.

 What is Peripheral Neuropathy?